 - Faroe Islands – 12%

 A major factor in resolving the dispute was that the International Council for the Exploration of the Seas had revised their assessment of mackerel stocks and found that there had been an increase in the spawning biomass of mackerel and catch levels should not exceed 889,000 tons (compared to the previous 570,000 tons).
 This effectively meant that there were more mackerel for all countries to catch, and several countries actually saw their quota of mackerel go up under the new agreement.
-Scotland saw its quota increase from 110,000 to 210,000, and the new quota given to the Faroe Islands was 6,000 tons higher than the unilateral quota it had given itself which led to the Mackerel War beginning.
+Scotland saw its quota increase from 110,000 to 210,000 tons and the new quota given to the Faroe Islands was 6,000 tons higher than the unilateral quota it had given itself which had sparked the initial conflict.